mulka/ploverwiki/Supported-Hardware.md

 If all keys are typed into the text editor, your keyboard probably has NKRO.

 ### Test #2: Keyboard Ghosting Test

-[Keyboard Ghosting Test](https://scratch.mit.edu/projects/20966625/) provides a browser-based application that lets you test your keyboard's capabilities for registering multiple key presses.
+[Microsoft Keyboard Ghosting Test](https://web.archive.org/web/20170708175544/https://www.microsoft.com/appliedsciences/content/projects/KeyboardGhostingDemo.aspx) provides a browser-based application that lets you test your keyboard's capabilities for registering multiple key presses.

 To test your keyboard:

-1. Open your web browser and go to [Keyboard Ghosting Test](https://scratch.mit.edu/projects/20966625/).
+1. Open your web browser and go to [Microsoft Keyboard Ghosting Test](https://web.archive.org/web/20170708175544/https://www.microsoft.com/appliedsciences/content/projects/KeyboardGhostingDemo.aspx).
-1. Click the flag to start.
+1. Click the keyboard to start.
     * Each key you press will light up in the picture of a keyboard.
 1. Press the middle row keys `asdfjkl;`.
     * With a normal keyboard only 6 of the 8 keys will light up (maybe fewer).